-It is usual, but not a legal requirement, for the employer to make a contribution to the employee’s legal costs as part of the agreement, as obtaining of independent legal advice from a relevant advisor is required in order for a settlement agreement to be legally binding.
+It is usual, but not a legal requirement, for the employer to make a contribution to the employee’s legal costs as part of the agreement, as obtaining independent legal advice from a relevant advisor is required in order for a settlement agreement to be legally binding.
 The advisor must also be named in the agreement itself.

 We aim to agree a competitive fixed price with you for dealing with the settlement agreement, ensuring that the agreement is dealt with in a cost effective manner.